Merchant submarine: Germany

 Only two merchant submarines were built, both in Germany during World War I. They were constructed to slip through the naval blockade of the Entente Powers, mainly enforced by the efforts of the United Kingdom's Royal Navy.
 The British blockade had led to great difficulties for German companies in acquiring those raw materials which were not found in quantity within the German sphere of influence, and thus was hindering the German war efforts substantially.

-The submarines were built in 1916 by a private shipping company created for the enterprise, the Deutsche Ozean-Reederei, a subsidiary company of the North German Lloyd shipping company (now Hapag-Lloyd) and Deutsche Bank.
+The submarines were built in 1916 by a private shipping company created for the enterprise, the Deutsche Ozean-Reederei, a subsidiary company of the Norddeutscher Lloyd shipping company, now Hapag-Lloyd, and Deutsche Bank.
 They were intended to travel the route from Germany to the neutral US, bringing back required raw materials.
 As the US would not profit enough from receiving German currency, the ships were to carry trade goods both ways.

 Britain soon protested with the US against the use of submarines as merchant ships, arguing that they could not be stopped and inspected for munitions in the same manner as other vessels.
 The US, under diplomatic pressure for supposedly showing favoritism while having declared itself neutral, rejected the argument.
 Even submarines, as long as they were unarmed, were to be regarded as merchant vessels and accordingly would be permitted to trade.